zvbsm/TestProject02/README.md

 # TestProject02 <br>
-Single page app blogging system.
+Single page app for generating posts.
 The key feature of this app is to take user input and generate a post with a time stamp.
 When a post is clicked, it generates a view.<br>

 Currently, this page has a navigation menu at the top, the posts displayed in the body below, and a section on the right side that lists highlighted posts.
 I may change that part later depending how other parts develop.
 Each post has a button that can be clicked to highlight that post, which it then is displayed in the section on the right.
 So far, I plan to impliment angular route to handle the navigation on the app, then add the page that would hold the form for creating a new post.<br>